 I coach boards and board members to bring out the best in them.
 As a coach rather than a consultant, the board members/board own their need, the options, their selected approaches to decision making and the solution they create.

 Board Dynamics are the portions of boardsmanship that are affected more by people than policy.
 If “culture eats planning for breakfast” – Peter Drucker, then culture will drive much board work.
 “People, personalities, and politics may overwhelm policies, programs, and priorities” – Robert Hodge.
 Board dynamics are about team development and the human factors that can threaten or assure board effectiveness.

 We actively promote true governance for boards over administrative, working or operational boards.
-There is no model of governance more systematic and logical that Policy Governance ®.
-Still, most boards are in transition to true governance and choose portions to implement, but not all.
 Leadership, vision, board culture, an understanding of governance, and many issues of the day may delay a board’s move to mature governance.
 Externally, there are and will become more pressures for the board to become more aware and involved with administrative and programmatic issues.
 Astute leadership must navigate the increasing compliance requirements that demand board involvement while assuring and maintaining the Board’s focus on ends rather than means.

 Sample topics for the Board as a whole: